vijithassar/lit-web/README.md

 ## Loading as ES Module

-Loading as a script tag is easiest, but for more stable application builds which allow execution of Markdown you can also `import` the module.
+Loading as a script tag is easiest, but for more stable application builds which allow dynamic execution of arbitrary Markdown you can also `import` the module.
+(If you don't need your application to execute *arbitrary* Markdown on the fly, you're probably better off with a build-oriented tool such as [lit](https://github.com/vijithassar/lit) or the [Markdown importer](https://www.npmjs.com/package/rollup-plugin-markdown) for [Rollup](https://rollupjs.org).)

 ```javascript
 // import ES module during a build proecess